 Studies have not looked at whether using estazolam could make it harder to get pregnant.

-Talk with your healthcare providers before making any changes to this medication.
+Talk with your healthcare providers before making any changes to how you take this medication.
 If you take this medication regularly and then suddenly stop taking it, you could have withdrawal symptoms.
 We don’t know what effects withdrawal might have on a pregnancy.
 Your healthcare providers can help with slowly stopping this medication if you plan to stop using estazolam during a pregnancy.

 Does taking estazolam increase the chance for miscarriage?